humdrum-tools/humdrum-documentation/guide/ch37/index.md

 More important than generating a complete and accurate database is generating complete and accurate documentation so that future users of the information understand the limitations of the materials.
-Whether or not the electronic edition is \"complete,\" the materials are almost useless without proper documentation about what information is present, what information has been omitted, what sources were used, and what interpretations have been made.
+Whether or not the electronic edition is "complete," the materials are almost useless without proper documentation about what information is present, what information has been omitted, what sources were used, and what interpretations have been made.
 As long as the electronic materials are